WalterOuO/Advanced_Speech_Processing/Lab3-TTS&VC/README.md

 1. Data Augmentation
    We added our own recorded voice using parellel text to the training dataset, trying to let neural network see more voice characteristics.
 2. Pitch shift and Speed Change
-3. Using [s3prl](https://github.com/s3prl/s3prl) to replace FreeVC model.
+3. Using [s3prl](https://github.com/s3prl/s3prl) model to replace FreeVC model.

 ### Experiences